nikspyratos/toybox/README.md

 ### Production

-This assumes you're starting from scratch on an unmanaged (no Forge/Ploi/Envoyer) Ubuntu server.
+This assumes you're starting from scratch on an unmanaged (no Forge/Ploi/Envoyer) Ubuntu server with an `ubuntu` user that has sudo access.

-Why Ubuntu?
-It's a popular OS and a stable target for most use cases.

 **Note: The `provision_prod.sh` and `deploy.sh` scripts are intended for early use in your SaaS.
 Once you need to go beyond vertical scaling, I'd highly recommend getting started with the recommended [infrastructure](#infrastructure) and [deployment](#deployment---cicd) tools.**